venu/Php-Online/README.md

 Installation
 -----------
 * Download the code.
-* Place your code in web root folder and access public folder.
+* Place your code in Apache root folder and access public folder.
 If you want to host under your domain, point to public folder.
 * Give write access to the code folder.
+* Change the config files for database connections and fb app settings, based on the environment mode set in public/.htaccess
 * Thats it.
 Enjoy :)

-Demo
+Live
 ----
-You can find demo here
+You can find live app here
 http://dev.riktamtech.com/phponline/public

 Troubleshoot